itsariella/CHAOSS-Microtasks/README.md

 # CHAOSS_Microtasks

 ## Microtask 0:
-Download PyCharm and get familiar with it (for instance, you can follow this tutorial).
+Download PyCharm and get familiar with it

 ## Microtask 1:
 Set up Perceval to be executed from PyCharm.